 “Right.”
 Murasaki nodded.
 “Ready?”

 “Yeah, let’s do this.”
 Riko brushed down her white shirt and flicked her katana to one side.
-She took a deep breath and charged forwards.
+She took a deep breath and charged forward.

 The huge man planted his feet on the ground, his massive sword resting on his right shoulder.
 He smiled as they approached, taunting them with his left hand.
 Tufts of grass drifted through the air.